 Changes to the people living with you

 If you or your partner leave the household, then a new form should be completed by the person remaining in the home.
-It will be likely that your income will have changed and details and proof will be required.
+It will be likely that your income will have changed and new proof and details will be required.

-The service may not be able to remove someone from an address without details of their forwarding address and if you are unable to provide a forwarding address you will have to provide an explanation.
+We may not be able to remove someone from an address without details of their forwarding address and if you are unable to provide a forwarding address you will need to provide an explanation.

 Absence from home